LeshaTat/passdapp/README.md

     ["cancel", H^(k-1)(password)].

-Sign this call transaction with cancelLSig that checks the app id is correct and the first argument is keyword "cancel".
+Sign this call transaction with *cancelLSig* that checks the app id is correct, and the first argument is the "cancel" keyword.

 ## Build